digital-asset/docs.daml.com/docs/2.10.0/docs/daml/daml-studio.rst

 - Jumping to non-local dependencies does not currently retain the build-options and module-prefixes for that package.
 This means that if you jump to a dependency that requires either of these to build, the editor will show errors on the source code.
-- Some links in the Script Results tab may not resolve correctly cross-package
+- Some links in the Script Results tab may not resolve correctly cross-package.
+- Packages with symlinks between the daml.yaml and source files may not give correct intelligence.

 Setting Multi-IDE SDK Version
 =============================